padloc/site/content/guides/migrate-v3.md

 ## Step 1: Export Your Data

 Let's start by exporting your existing data.
-To do this, start the old Padlock app (Padlock v2.7) and go to the settings screen.
-Click **"Export..."** and select the option to export your data as an encrypted file.
+To do this, start the old Padlock desktop app app (Padlock v2.7).
+If you currently don't have it installed, you can download it from our [downloads page](/downloads/#legacy).
+No go go the settings screen, click **"Export..."** and select the option to export your data as an encrypted file.
 Choose a password and save the file to your computer.

 {{< figure src="/img/guides/export-legacy.png" alt="Encrypted Export" class="center rounded" >}}